Support our work by becoming our Patron! Learn More

 • That staff working hours are as per their employment contract.

-• That regular off-days are availed for enhancing productivity.
+• Regular off-days are availed to enhance productivity.

 • Knowledge of which employees are present on the premises in instances of emergencies.